Venezuelans reject constitutional rewrite in non-binding referendum

 "This government must leave, here and now.
 This is our last chance," added voter Carlos Macia, who said he was fighting for his own future together with many young Venezuelans.

-As the results came in, Venezuelan Foreign Minister Samuel Moncada took to Twitter to declare that former Mexican President Vicente Fox had been banned from the country for promoting violence and supporting foreign intervention.
+As the results came in, Foreign Minister Samuel Moncada took to Twitter to declare that former Mexican President Vicente Fox had been banned from the country for promoting violence and supporting foreign intervention.

 Fox had traveled to Venezuela on Saturday as part of a contingent of former Latin American presidents to show their support for the referendum.